Whiz: A Fast and Flexible Data Analytics System: Implementation

-We prototyped \name{} by modifying Tez~\cite{tez} and leveraging YARN~\cite{yarn}. \name{}'s core components are application agnostic and support diverse analytics - we implemented three classes of applications to examine \name{}'s generality and found \name{} API to be a natural fit (\secref{sec:evaluation}).
-The DS was implemented from scratch and consists of three kinds of daemons - {\em Data Service Workers} (DS-W), {\em Data Service Master} (DS-M) and {\em Data Service Stage Masters} (DS-SM, \secref{s:da}).
-We leverage YARN to launch/terminate them.
-DS-M is a cluster-wide daemon that manages data organization across DS-Ws, and manages DS-SMs.
-The per-stage DS-SM collects and stores granule statistics from DS-Ws.
-DS-W runs on cluster machines and conducts node-level data management.
-DS-W handles storing the data it receives from the ES or from other DS-Ws in a local in-memory file system (\texttt{tmpfs}~\cite{tmpfs}) and transfers data to other DS-Ws per DS-M directives.
-It collects statistics and reports to the DS-M and DS-SMs via heartbeats.
-Also, it provides ACKs to ES-tasks (described below) for the produced data.
+The DS was implemented from scratch and consists of three kinds of daemons: cluster-wide master (DS-M) and per-job masters (DS-JM), which we discussed in earlier sections, and workers (DS-W).
+The DS-W runs on cluster machines and conducts node-level data management.
+It handles storing the data received from the ES or from other DS-Ws in a local in-memory file system (\texttt{tmpfs}~\cite{tmpfs}) and transfers data to other DS-Ws per DS-M directives.
+It collects statistics and reports to the DS-M/DS-JMs via heartbeats.
+Finally, it provides ACKs to ES tasks for the data they write.
+We use YARN to launch/terminate daemons.

 The ES was implemented by modifying components of Tez to enable data-driven execution.
-It consists of a single ES-Master (ES-M) responsible for launching ES-tasks and determining parallelism, placement, and sizing.
-It receives $data\_ready$ events from DS-SMs and is responsible for making run time logic changes via $status$ events.
-ES-tasks are modified Tez tasks that have an interface to the local DS-W as opposed to local disk or cluster-wide storage.
-The \name{} client is a standalone process per-job; it interacts with the DS-SM and ES-M.
+ES tasks are modified Tez tasks that have an interface to the local DS-W as opposed to local disk or cluster-wide storage.
+The \name{} client is a standalone process per-job.